Residential Architecture · New York City

 What is DOB NOW and how does permitting work?

 DOB NOW is the NYC Department of Buildings’ electronic platform for filing building permits, scheduling inspections, and submitting applications.
 All new building and alteration filings must go through DOB NOW.
-ArcheA Studio files all applications directly in DOB NOW, tracks status in real time, and responds to plan examiner objections on your behalf — since unanswered or incorrectly answered objections can stall a project for months.
+We file all applications directly in DOB NOW, track status in real time, and respond to plan examiner objections on your behalf — unanswered or incorrectly answered objections can stall a project for months.

 Start Your Project